PKUinfo/PKUinfo/README.md

 3. **User Feedback and Management System:** Create a backend system that allows users to provide feedback on activities and events.
 This system will facilitate the efficient management and response to user suggestions.

 4. **Natural Language Interactive Filtering:** Enhance the user experience by introducing natural language processing capabilities.
 This will allow users to interactively filter activity information using human language commands.

-## Contact Information
-If you are interested in the project, please feel free to reach out to me through **chenqizhi@stu.pku.edu.cn**.
-I would be glad to connect with you!